 This is yet another way to bring traffic and build backlinks.

 To achieve this, you first need to find popular resource pages.

 This is done by searching using your keyword and combing “resources” or “links” with it in your search query.

-You can then narrow down your options by first looking at the top-ranking options, and then finding the most relevant ones to your content.
+You can then narrow down your options by first looking at the top-ranking options, finding the most relevant ones to your content.

 Lastly, reach out to them.